 Unusual in the world of elder care programs, the Housing Support program pays for the cost of room and board.
 Payments are made directly to the group residences.
 Program participants do not receive financial assistance.

-It should be emphasized that the Housing Support program covers the cost of room and board—not care services in the home or group residences.
+It should be emphasized that the Housing Support program covers the cost of room and board, but not care services in the home or group residences.
 However, in some cases, there is a special allowance that pays for care for certain qualified participants at some residences.
 This allowance is referred to as Supplemental Services.

-The income limit is somewhat more complicated to calculate.
-Individuals who receive SSI are limited to monthly incomes of $771 and couples to $1,157 (in 2019).
-For those who are not SSI recipients, their income is limited to the maximum program benefit amount of $904.
-Please note that the maximum benefit amount is set to increase 7/1/2019 to $922.
 However, being over the income limit is not automatic cause for disqualification.
-Should the applicant have recurring medical costs, those expenses can be deducted from their monthly income.
-Should a spouse continue to live independently, a certain amount of joint income can be allocated towards his or her cost of living, which can further reduce the applicant’s countable income.
+If the applicant has recurring medical costs, those expenses can be deducted from their monthly income.
+Should a spouse continue to live independently, a certain amount of joint income can be allocated toward their cost of living, which can further reduce the applicant’s countable income.
 For final income eligibility determination, applicants should contact the program’s administrators.

 The dollar amount of the Housing Support program changes from year to year.
 As of July 2023, the Housing Support program will pay for room and board (rent, utilities, household supplies, and food) at licensed adult foster care homes and assisted living communities up to a monthly maximum of $1,135.

 This program will also pay for additional support services, up to $482.84 a month in 2023, which can include the following: